Triyaambak/WhatSnip/README.md

 3. WhatSnip then checks the message length and if the length of the message is greater than the limit of the text input field set by Whatsapp, it divides the entire message into fixed sized blocks and sends each block individually.
 4. Finally , WhatSnip closes the chrome window and returns the result object

-### DO NOT FORGET TO LOGOUT OUT FROM YOUR WHATSAPP APP
+### DO NOT FORGET TO LOGOUT OUT FROM YOUR WHATSAPP APP LATER

 ## Installation